 ["COUNT", "<subscription_id>", {"kinds": [7], "#e": ["<event_id>"]}]

-The relay responds with the count:
+The relay responds with a count:

 ["COUNT", "<subscription_id>", {"count": 238}]

 This avoids downloading hundreds or thousands of events just to display a number.
+If a client sends multiple filters in one COUNT request, the relay aggregates them into a single result, just as multiple REQ filters are ORed together.

 HyperLogLog Approximate Counting

-["COUNT", "<subscription_id>", {"count": 4527, "hll": "<base64 encoded 256 bytes>"}]
+["COUNT", "<subscription_id>", {"count": 4527, "hll": "<512-char hex string>"}]

 Primary sources: